FREQUENTLY ASKED QUESTIONS

 What Are Mushroom Blocks?

 Commercial farmers grow culinary mushrooms in plastic grow bags filled with a sterilized, organic blend of sawdust, grains, and nutrients that feed the mycelium (white stuff).
-The bags are kept on shelves in a controlled environment that simulates the temperture (65-75°F) and humidity (80-90%) that is ideal for the mushrooms.
+NO SALTS USED The bags are kept on shelves in a controlled environment that simulates the temperture (65-75°F) and humidity (80-90%) that is ideal for the mushrooms.
 Once the block is fully colonized and covered with mycelium, it is ready to fruit.
 The bags are cut open to allow in enough oxygen for the mushroom to fruit.
 After 3-7 days, the mushrooms are ready to harvest.
 The blocks are donated to be composted or to grow more mushrooms.
 This is why the bags are already open.

 WHERE DO THEY COME FROM?